 Jennifer Selendy is a founding and Managing Partner of Selendy & Gay.

-Jennifer is a seasoned trial and appellate lawyer who has been named a New York Superlawyer.
+Jennifer is a seasoned trial and appellate lawyer who was recognized as a New York Metro “Super Lawyer” in 2019.
 She specializes in complex and high-stakes disputes for plaintiffs and defendants and is also frequently tapped for sensitive internal and governmental investigations in areas ranging from antitrust to financial misconduct to sensitive employment-related matters.

 Jennifer’s areas of expertise include antitrust, energy, financial services and products, private equity and investment disputes, RICO, bankruptcy, domestic and international arbitration, and cross-border disputes.
 She has represented a number of private equity and private investment companies in precedent-setting litigation, and represents a number of renewable energy companies and interests in cutting edge litigation matters aimed at protecting competition in power generation for the benefit of consumers.

 - In re Qimonda AG: Successfully defended IP licensing rights valued at more than $4 billion for four of the world’s largest semiconductor companies in a cross-border insolvency dispute tried in the Eastern District of Virginia and affirmed on appeal by the Fourth Circuit.

 - Discover Financial Services v.
 Visa: Led the prosecution of a complex antitrust suit against Visa and MasterCard that settled on the eve of trial in favor of her client for $2.75 billion.
 She currently represents Discover’s debit affiliation Pulse Network LLC in a debit monopolization case against Visa.

 - Trilantic Capital Partners IV v.
 UFCW Int’l Union Ind.
 Pension Fund: Representing a private equity company in a declaratory judgment action challenging the pension fund’s assertions of ERISA withdrawal liability against a private equity investor.